sudheermuthyala/terraform-/09-terraform-modules/113-/README.md

 ## Tainting Resources in a Module
-- The `taint command` can be used to taint
+- The `taint command` can be used to taint specific resource